Uvic-Robotics-Club/rover/README.md

-# Welcome to the UVIC ROBOTICS Rover-ROS page
+# Welcome to the UVIC ROBOTICS Rover page

 A breakdown of the ROS Files will be in the wiki.
 The wiki should be updated so that people can get a clear understanding of what we are doing and what still needs to be done.